Tubbz-alt/LaserHarp/ConstructionInstructions.md

 Notes:
   The chip on the audio board does not just support MP3 but also synthesizing sound based on MIDI commands.
 We are generating MIDI signals with the Arduino and playing them with the audio board.

-## Constructing the software
-  The latest version of the Arduino code is found on this [Github repository](https://github.com/mcleung/LaserHarp/tree/master/Arduino/LaserHarp).
-If you have any changes or suggestions, please let us know so we can update it!